MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-user-scenarios.md

 ---
 title: User scenarios with JavaScript Enterprise applications
-description: Userstand how the implementation architecture maps to the User sceenarios the solution is meant to solve. ms.topic: overview ms.date: 8/1/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
+description: Understand how the implementation architecture maps to the User scenarios the solution is meant to solve. ms.topic: conceptual ms.date: 8/1/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
 # CustomerIntent: As a Senior JavaScript Developer new to the Contoso real estate enterprise pp, I want understand how the user scenarios the architecture solves for so that I can have a deeper understanding between the technical solution and the business solution.